terminal-agent/reptile/README.md

 ## 🚀 Setup

-This section will guide you through the installation and setup of the Terminal Agent.
+This section will guide you through the installation and setup of the Reptile.

+**Why Choose Reptile?** Unlike other agent tools, Reptile is designed to be developer-friendly: **you can get started quickly without Docker**, and **easily use your own locally deployed LLM service** (OpenAI-compatible API format).
+We believe a development tool should adapt to how developers want to set it up, not force them into a specific deployment model.

-### 📍 Run locally
+### 📍 Run locally (no sandbox required)

 **Step 1.
 Install autopilot**